-The United Arab Emirates (UAE) is a federation of the Middle East and member of the Gulf Cooperation Council (GCC) and the OPEC.
-Located in the Arabian peninsula, it borders Oman to the southeast, with the Persian Gulf to the north and Saudi Arabia to the west and south.
+The United Arab Emirates (UAE) is a federation of the Middle East and member of the Gulf Cooperation Council (GCC) and OPEC.
+Located in the Arabian peninsula, it borders Oman to the southeast, the Persian Gulf to the north and Saudi Arabia to the west and south.
 Its territory is made up of seven emirates: Abu Dhabi, Ajman, Dubai, Fujairah, Ras al-Khaimah, Sarja and Umm al-Qaywayn.
 Each emirate has considerable political, judicial and economic autonomy.

 What is Dual Citizenship and Why is valuable?
 What is Dual Citizenship?
 Dual Citizenship / Nationality is a citizenship status in which an individual is a citizen of more than one country at a time.
 Why

 Complete list of countries to obtain citizenship by naturalization Most countries around the world allow for persons who have lived in a country for a certain period of time to apply for naturalization.
 It's only